wanderwaltz/wanderwaltz.github.io/_posts/2016-03-31-your-error-messages-are-not-hepful.md

 ### Hello, IT.
 Have you tried turning it off and on again?

-First thing coming to mind is to just unplug the iPhone and reconnect it again.
+First thing coming to mind is just to unplug the iPhone and reconnect it again.
 Nope, the problem persists.

 Next step is to restart the iPhone -- nope, still not working.

-Restarting Xcode?
-Does not help.
+Restarting Xcode? - does not help.
 Restarting the Mac?
-Probably won't help too, I have not actually tried it, though.
+Probably won't help too, I have not actually tried it, however.

 Then I finally think about looking at the device logs.
 Maybe I should've really thought about it earlier and save myself a couple of minutes staring at the screen.
 Device logs end up being actually helpful since they contain the actual reason of the problem:

     installd[50] <Error>: 0x16e087000 -[MIInstaller performInstallationWithError:]: Verification
     stage failed